 People often leap-frog over the topics they find dull or boring.
 Using our handy terminology list, identify 10 “boring” topics and force yourself to write at least one paragraph on each, addressing the who-what-where-when-where-why-how.
 If you can’t write a paragraph about such topics, you might be in trouble.

 7. Have I availed myself of all learning opportunities?

 No one course, no one book, no one clinical rotation will be enough to prepare you to pass a certification exam.
 YOU are the best person to identify the holes in your knowledge base, and plug them.
 No one can do that for you.

 If you don’t feel ready for your certification exam, you probably aren’t.
 Try to think about why you don’t feel ready.
 Is there are a particular area you need to study up on?
 Do you know your terminology cold?
 If you know why you don’t feel prepared, you can take steps to overcome those obstacles.

 If you’re a first-time IBLCE test-taker, the best step you can take is let me take the pain out of plugging all of your weak areas alone.
-Sign up to have fun and meet exam candidates at my traditional review course, or stay home and do my all-online course today!
+Sign up for my all-online course today!